 Individuals who promote a brand in exchange for sponsorship or earnings must keep compliance with affiliate marketing laws.
 These individuals include:

 An exception is those who act as referrals.
 They are typically part of the brand’s referral program or are loyal customers.
-These individuals rely on word-of-mouth referrals, which depend heavily on their personal networks.
+These individuals can get commission relying on word-of-mouth referrals, which depend heavily on their personal networks.

 While the brand could get into some trouble if things aren’t done right, ultimately, affiliates need to ensure everything’s legal and transparent with our community.
 And, just because you might not be aware of all the legal stuff doesn’t mean you are out of legal risks!